-- I Write your name and student number in bits.c file line 4 as comment. - II Commit all the changes you make: \$ git commit -a -m "final commit" - III Push your work to GitHub servers: \$ git push origin master
+- I Commit all the changes you make: \$ git commit -a -m "commit message" Note: please use meaningful commit messages because - II Push your work to GitHub servers: \$ git push origin master

 7 Advice

 - Don't include the <stdio.h> header file in your bits.c file, as it confuses dlc and results in some non-intuitive error messages.
 You will still be able to use printf in your bits.c file for debugging without including the <stdio.h> header, although gcc will print a warning that you can ignore. - The dlc program enforces a stricter form of C declarations than is the case for C++ or that is enforced by gcc.
 In particular, any declaration must appear in a block (what you enclose in curly braces) before any statement that is not a declaration.
 For example, it will complain about the following code: